yzdxs/learn-anything/readme.md

 - does not load on mobile
 - small mind maps in [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) load instantly

 Scroll around, look at the notes and click on the nodes.
-Each node is a topic of its own and most probably has really great resources linked to it.
+Each node is a topic of its own and often has really great resources linked to it for further study.
 Just look into what you think is interesting and go from there.

 The big branch of nodes you see on the right are books, some are free, some are not.
 The ones that are free have 'free: ' as a note added to them and will have a link to the book.
 Ones I have read already will have my notes and observations.
+The other big branch on the left are different humans of this world whose work I found interesting.
+Each node has a small description of what achievements and inventions he or she contributed to our planet.

 I do advise you to read the [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q) as I try to cover any confusions one might have in navigating these mind maps there.

 If you have expolored the interactive mind map a bit and are somewhat familiar with what is in it.
 There are two options you can take to quickly find the the appropriate mind map you may need.

-You can come on this page and just search for what you want in the [index](https://github.com/nikitavoloboev/knowledge-map#mindmap-index-%EF%B8%8F) and open the mind map from there.
+1. You can come on this page and just search for what you want in the [index](https://github.com/nikitavoloboev/knowledge-map#mindmap-index-%EF%B8%8F) and open the mind map from there.

-Or you can download an [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) which would allow you to instantly search and open the mind map you need from wherever you are.
+2. Or you can download an [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) which would allow you to instantly search and open the mind map you need from wherever you are.

 These mind maps are a work in progress as I experiment in keeping my 'bookmark manager' and 'notebook' open and free in this way.